Coastal Rowing Force

 Sliding rigger versus sliding seat

-For recreational use, the sliding rigger is offered by the Canadian company White Hall Rowing and Sailing, who produce the OARBOARD with cheaper sliding bearings instead of roller bearings.
-And also from Chinese manufacturer WINTECH with a rudimentary sliding rigger and roller bearings.
+For recreational use, the sliding rigger is offered by the Canadian company White Hall Rowing and Sailing, which uses cost-effective slide bearings instead of roller bearings in their OAR BOARD.
+Additionally, the Chinese manufacturer WINTECH offers a simple sliding rigger with roller bearings.